Be a change agent

 Education for Sustainability (EfS) empowers learners to take informed decisions and responsible actions for environmental integrity, economic viability and a just society, for present and future generations, while respecting cultural diversity.
 It is about lifelong learning, and is an integral part of quality education.
 EfS is holistic and transformational education, which addresses learning content and outcomes, pedagogy and the learning environment.
 It achieves its purpose by transforming society.

 What is the difference between Education for Sustainability (EfS) | Education for Sustainable Development (ESD) | Learning and Teaching for Sustainability (LTfS) | Sustainability Education

 Often there are a number of terms that are used when discussing sustainability and education - and this can be confusing!
 Essentially though, they all refer to the same thing.
 ESD is the more commonly used term at an international level, with organisations such as the United Nations specifically using this term in discussion and documentation.
 At a national level, the Australian Government chose to use the term EfS in its landmark National Action Plan.
 To maintain consistency with the language used in research in this field both here and internationally, we are using the term EfS.

-Check out What is Sustainability section for more information.
+Check out Education for Sustainability for more information.

 Components of EfS

-According to the Australian Research Institute for Environment and Sustainability (ARIES), the components of EfS include:
+According to the Australian Research Institute for Education for Sustainability (ARIES), the components of EfS include:

 Envisioning a better future